MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-manipulation.md

 ## Using blank values

-Variables can receive null/ empty values.
+Variables can receive null (empty) values.
 Any variable, dynamic or not, including nested properties, can be populated with a **Blank** value.
 To check whether a variable holds a blank value use the **Is blank** or **Is not blank** options when configuring the respective [conditional actions](./actions-reference/conditionals.md).

 > [!NOTE]
 > Some action parameters can be assigned a blank value if the input argument is nullable.
 If the parameter can't receive a blank value, an error occurs.